Douglas Trathen

-Douglas Arthur Trathen (1 February 1916 – 19 September 1998) was an Australian Methodist minister and the Headmaster of Newington College and is known for his opposition to the Vietnam War and conscription.
+Douglas Arthur Trathen (1 February 1916 – 19 September 1998) was an Australian Methodist minister and the Headmaster of Wolaroi College and Newington College.
+He is known for his opposition to the Vietnam War and Australian conscription in the 1970s.

 Early life

 Trathen was born in Petersham and was educated at Canterbury Boys' High School.
 He attended the University of Sydney and graduated in economics and arts including theology.
 After university he was ordained, becoming minister of the Reid Methodist Church in Reid, Australian Capital Territory, before serving in World War II with the RAAF as a chaplain.
 From early 1942 he served part-time as the chaplain of RAAF Station Canberra (now known as Fairbairn, Canberra) before being called up for full-time service in July 1943, becoming chaplain with No. 8 Squadron RAAF, with which he served in Queensland and New Guinea until his tour ended at the end of May 1944.
 He later served with No. 8 Operational Training Unit RAAF at Parkes, New South Wales and No. 58 Operational Base Unit RAAF in the Northern Territory.
 He was discharged in December 1945.

 After the war, Trathen resumed his responsibilities as a Methodist minister, moving with his wife to Wingham, New South Wales in 1946.
 The following year, Trathen was transferred to a church at Corrimal, New South Wales.